 When you purchase property, depending on which state you are in, you generally need to pay stamp or transfer duty somewhere between settlement and several months after the contract date.

 But when it comes to off the plan purchases, depending on which state you are buying in, you may be able to defer your stamp duty liability for a specified period.
-In some cases (NSW for example) this can be up to 15 months after the contract date, or the date the property is completed, whichever comes sooner.
+In some cases (NSW for example) this can be up to 12 months after you sign the agreement, or the date the property is completed or handed over, whichever comes first.

 Just keep in mind that these deferral periods are usually only for those who intend to live in the property rather than those purchasing for investment.